BrenoTakase/earth-newsletter/README.md

 # earth-newsletter
-A project that was create with the proposal of learning Tailwind.
+A project that was create with the proposal of using Tailwind.